Куда я попал?

 Mosquito

-Mosquito stores configuration values under the Registry key HKCU\Software\Microsoft\[dllname] and modifies Registry keys under HKCR\CLSID\...\InprocServer32with a path to the launcher.(Citation: ESET Turla Mosquito Jan 2018)
+Mosquito can modify Registry keys under HKCU\Software\Microsoft\[dllname] to store configuration values.
+Mosquito also modifies Registry keys under HKCR\CLSID\...\InprocServer32 with a path to the launcher.(Citation: ESET Turla Mosquito Jan 2018)

 TEARDROP